Warren “Stylez” Harvey | Facing Facts, acrylic on canvas

 How will artists know if they are selected?

-Artists will be contacted directly if they have been selected.
+We will contact artists directly if they have been selected.
 If you are not contacted, do not despair!
-All applicants will continue to be considered as the program continues monthly.
+All past applicants will continue to be considered as the program continues monthly.

 How often should artists apply?